 I am a senior woman, I travel solo.

 Why? because if I don’t, I will never see the places I want to see, do the things I want to do or meet the people that want to meet me.
 I love traveling solo.
 Granted occasionally, I get anxiety.
-For example, this year I went to Paris.
-The city is huge.
+For example, the year I went to Paris- the city is huge.
 I’ve never been to such a large city.
 I’ve been to many cities, to London, Edinburgh, New York City, San Diego, Houston, but Paris – ah, Paris, beautiful but overwhelming at first.

-But Paris is another story.
-This post is about being a solo woman traveler at age 67.
+But Paris was another story.
+This post is about being a solo woman traveler in her late 60’s.
 I have been asked many times, Aren’t you scared to travel alone.
 To tell the truth, no. Aren’t you scared to travel with all the unrest in the world these days?
 No. Aren’t you scared to travel on airplanes on those long flights?
 No.

 You see, my philosophy is, that life goes on.
 The world is what you make it.
 I live my life as if I will have a wonderful adventure every day, learn something every day.
 If I stay in my little home and stare at the four walls, I’m not experiencing life as it should be experienced.
 The universe is out there for me to explore.
 If my time does come, then at least I know that I LIVED my life passionately and fully.
 I did not shrink from the experience and the offerings that have been given to me.